Sam1370/skribbl.io-Guesser/README.md

 # skribbl.io-Guesser
 Guesses skribbl.io.

-Download at releases.

-Written in java.

-Code soon to be added.
+Write clue like: t__st (toast)

+Code not added yet, but its java

-Compiled for win only.
+Download with start for win mac linux